damianhakert/damianhakert.github.io/source/posts/2016-08-30-feature-highlight-resolving-merge-conflicts-in-gitlab.html.md

 Merge conflicts can be very annoying for both merge request authors and reviewers.
 As an author, I just want my merge request to be merged.
-But the reviewer might not be in the same time zone as me, and by the time they review my changes, I have a merge conflict.
+But the reviewer might not be in the same time zone as me and by the time they review my changes, I have a merge conflict.
 I then need to fix it and pass the merge request back to them, which is a lot of busy work for something that could be fairly trivial to fix.